Fyrstain/sphinx/README.md

 Sphinx is a software that display a list a questionnaires and allow users to fill them up

+License : Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)
+Link to more information to the license : [License](./licence.md)

 ## Prerequisites

 Note: Please ensure you have installed <code><a href="https://nodejs.org/en/download/">node js</a></code>